tsamardzic/nlp_intro/README.md

 - Control over the size of the vocabulary
 - Dealing with unknown words
+- discussed in more detail in Lecture 10

 &nbsp;

-### Implementation aspects
+### Implementation aspects, reasons for the large number of parameters

-- multihead attention
+- multihead attention: need to repeat the attention mechanism several times, with varied parameter initialisations
-- positional encoding
-- stacked FFNNs encoders
+- positional encoding: an additional function needed to make up for disregarding the order of words
+- stacked FFNNs encoders: need to repeat the whole encoding process several times to achieve good results

 --------------